jostylr/testmaker/README.md

 figure out browser testing. should be trivial.

-command line arguments:  various options such as default dir, depth, file to load initially, array of files to cycle through.
+Has Filename already thought not in an extensible way. command line arguments:  various options such as default dir, depth, file to load initially, array of files to cycle through.

 example with jquery and jsdom to generate browser interaction tests.